yvesdebeer/vuejs-shopping-cart/README.md

 In this section we will describe how to take production-ready VueJS-code (Html & Javascript), push it into a Nginx docker container and deploy it on OpenShift.

-* First create a build from your VueJS project
+* Goto the root of your 'Shopping-Cart' folder and create a build from your VueJS project

 ```
 # npm run build